 Lael logo

-callejón means alley — a common term in Essential Spanish.
+callejón means alley — a common term in Travel Spanish.
 Learn how it's used in a real-world example.

 callejón